 26th Annual Pennsylvania Apple ‘n Cheese Festival - Upstate PA

 Set in the beautiful endless mountains of rural Pennsylvania, simply traveling to the Apple ‘n Cheese Festival amid the fall scenery is part of the enjoyment.
 Celebrating its 25th anniversary, the annual event is held the first full weekend in October at the family-friendly Manley-Bohlayer Farm.
-From chainsaw carving and free entertainment to apple butter making and wine and cheese tasting, this festival is the largest show of its kind.
+From chainsaw carving and free entertainment to apple butter making and wine and cheese tastings, this festival is the largest show of its kind.

 Fall Festivals in Central Region